Contract Creation & Templates

 • Completeness — Nothing Just Agreed Verbally: Make sure that all Agreements are recorded in writing.
 Details are often discussed orally or by e-mail — such points are also included in the contract or at least as an attachment.
 Don't rely on memory or “That'll be clear.”
 What is not in the contract is difficult to claim later.
 Therefore: It is better to take up every important point than to discover gaps afterwards.

-• When in doubt, seek expert advice: If the contract is complex or greater values are at stake, don't be afraid to get a solicitor Let them look over it.
-Lawyers can make wording legally watertight and know what needs to be considered (for example when it comes to limitations of liability or current legal requirements).
-Alternatively, there is also Contract management software or Sample contract templatesFor common agreements that help you think of all important points.
+• When in doubt, seek expert advice: If the contract is complex or significant value is at stake, don't be afraid to have a lawyer look it over.
+Lawyers can make wording legally watertight and know what to watch for (for example, limitations of liability or current legal requirements).
+Alternatively, contract management software or sample contract templates for common agreements can help you remember every important point.
 Use such tools if you are unsure — it's cheaper than risking a lawsuit over a poorly drafted contract.

 With these tips, you can ensure that your written agreement is not only formally correct, but also clear and fair for all parties.
 In the end, every contract is only as good as its content and comprehensibility — so invest a little effort in drafting it, it pays off.